-The top rated Lanzerac hotel and Spa is said to be the pinnacle of luxury, from having fresh oysters and prize winning MCC for breakfast, to being pampered at this top spa and hotel in the spectacular mountains all day, this is true 5 star luxury.
+The top-rated Lanzerac hotel and Spa is said to be the pinnacle of luxury, from having fresh oysters and prize-winning MCC for breakfast, to being pampered at this top spa and hotel in the spectacular mountains all day, this is a true 5-star luxury.

 The spectacular Tokara located at the top of the beautiful Helshoogte pass is definitely one of the wineries with the most beautiful location in the Stellenbosch area.
 Built by South African business titan GT Ferreira and his wife Anne-Marie after purchasing the farm in 1994 and creating one of the most breathtaking wineries in the Cape Winelands.
 Tokara is a combination of their children’s names, Thomas and Kara.

-Perfectly situated in the vineyards with stunning, sweeping views the picturesque estate produces award winning wines, quality brandy and olive oil and is home to a gallery of fine art, a restaurant run by one of South Africa’s top chefs and a great delicatessen.
+Perfectly situated in the vineyards with stunning, sweeping views the picturesque estate produces award-winning wines, a quality brandy, and olive oil and is home to a gallery of fine art, a restaurant run by one of South Africa’s top chefs, and a great delicatessen.

 This beautiful and popular winery can get very busy with group tours stopping here.